DANLOPAND/gta4-rtx/README.md

 <br>

-There are obvious drawbacks, and things that will just not work with such a new title, so don't expect this to be perfect.
+There are obvious drawbacks, and things that will not work with such a new title, don't expect this to be perfect.
 RTX Remix has a certain overhead because of how it works and intercepts the game's draw calls.

 You'll experience CPU bottlenecks because of the amount of detailed meshes the game is rendering,
 which means that the performance you'll see in certain places is not entirely due to pathtracing.

-The mod comes with a custom [Remix Runtime](https://github.com/xoxor4d/dxvk-remix/tree/game/gta4_rebase5) required for a few game specific features
+The mod comes with a custom [Remix Runtime](https://github.com/xoxor4d/dxvk-remix/tree/game/gta4_rebase6) required for a few game specific features
 and with [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/tag/v9.0.0) to load the Compatibility Mod itself.

 </div>